-- an ID card which contains the card holder's personal key pairs and certificates - a PIN envelope which contains the personal PIN and PUK codes for the ID card.
+- an ID card which contains the card holder's personal key pairs and certificates - an activation code envelope which contains the personal activation code for the ID card.

 In addition, the certification authority sends the instructions for the use of the card.